In Spanish and English.

 Branching (dendrites): For how to create dendrites, see link.

-I’ll mention here that I’ve been avoiding the fluid art technique that fills youtube: acrylic paint and a few drops of silicone oil or half paint, half floetrol.
+(I’ve been avoiding the fluid art technique that fills youtube: acrylic paint and a few drops of silicone oil or half paint, half floetrol.
 This causes bubbles (“cells”) to form.
-Beautiful, but you can find it elsewhere.
+Beautiful, but you can find it elsewhere.)

-Using varnish: I like to cover the canvas with wet paint first.
-Next I spray or pour a puddle of water, then pour drops of varnish on the water.
-I use industrial varnish: the choices are all wood-colored — I take the lightest (cherry) and the darkest (nogal).
-The varnish will spread a thin coat, like gasoline over the water.
-Next, you may see the paint forms cotton swab designs into the varnish.
-As the canvas dries, the varnish gives it an amazing 3-dimensionality.
+Using varnish: First take 3 containers and mix white paint with water: 70% paint, 50% paint, and 30% paint.
+I like to cover the canvas with a mix of 70% and 50%, using my hands or rolling to spread.
+Next I spray or pour a puddle of water or 30% or 50%, then pour drops of varnish on it.
+I use industrial oil-based varnish: the choices are wood-colored — I take the orange (cherry) and the darkest (nogal).
+If it’s water, the varnish will spread a thin coat, like gasoline over the water.
+Next, you may see the paint creates designs in the varnish.
+Try pouring water on the edge of the varnish: the varnish will bleed out and follow the water.
+As the canvas dries, the varnish gives it 3-dimensionality.

 Varnish recipe 2: Pour paint first, pour water puddles on top, then drops of varnish.
 Then right away put single drops of blue dye inside the varnish. (and maybe a yellow drop inside the blue drop).
 The water hates being stuck inside the varnish.
 After a bit, it will escape/explode and take a thin border of varnish with it.